Connect & Serve

 Lectors: Each week, the lector reads Old and New Testament lessons during worship.
 Text is provided in advance if requested.

-Children's Sermon: Occasionally, Pastor Jeff needs a back-up to provide the children’s sermon if he is away.
-If you have a fun story or lesson that relates to how we can serve Jesus better, you can prepare and lead the children's message during a service.
+Children's Sermon: If you have a fun story or lesson that relates to how we can serve Jesus better, you can prepare and lead the children's message during a service.

 Chancel Choir: The choir rehearses on Wednesdays at 7 pm during the school year, and sings one or more anthems each Sunday.
 Works performed range from simple to challenging, classic to modern, and may be a capella or accompanied by pianist, flutist, trumpet, African drums, or even full orchestra.
 We may sing at additional services on special occasions.
 Contact director Tai Wai Li after worship for more information.